Best slide viewers for 2022

 Q: Can I scan slides into my computer?

 You can.
 Some options provide extremely simple scanning at relatively low resolution.
 If you want high-fidelity scans, you’ll need more expensive equipment that requires a learning curve to get the best results.
 We recommend the Epson V600 as a great all-around film scanner.
-If you want more control over your negative film scanning, you can capture images with thes canner and try Negative Lab Pro for Lightroom to finish the edits.
+If you want more control over your negative film scanning, you can capture raw images with thes canner and try Negative Lab Pro for Lightroom to finish the edits.

 Q: How do slide viewers work?